aul12/ROBOT/README.md

 #### Configure the circle detection

 Following variables let you configure the CircleFinder module:
-1. minimumPoints: Edge-objects consisting of less points than specified will be ignored without even being put through the whole test procedure.
+*   **minimumPoints**: Edge-objects consisting of less points than specified will be ignored without even being put through the whole test procedure.
 You can use this variable to reduce the amount of objects the CircleFinder has to go through.
 A recommended value would be around 10.
-2. maxRadius and minRadius: Round edges with a radius not between max- and minRadius will be sorted out.
+*   **maxRadius** and **minRadius**: Round edges with a radius not between max and minRadius will be sorted out.
 Use this option to ignore small noise dots or large slightly rounded edges which don't resemble a circle.